MikeSchulze/gdUnit4/_advanced_testing/mock.md

 layout: default
 title: Mocking
 parent: Advanced Testing
-nav_order: 2
+nav_order: 4
 ---

 # Mocking / Mocks

-## ***Mocking is current only supported for GdScripts!***
+## ***Note: Mocking is current only supported for GdScripts.***

-### Definition
+## Definition
-A *mocked* object is a dummy implementation for an class in which you define the output of certain function calls.
-Mocked objects are configured to perform a certain behavior during a test and tracks all function calls and their parameters to the mocked object.
+A mocked object is a dummy implementation of a class, in which you define the expected output of certain function calls.
+Mocked objects are configured to perform a specific behavior during testing, and they track all function calls and their parameters to the mocked object.

-This kind of testing is sometimes called behavior testing.
-Behavior testing does not check the result of a function call, but it checks that a function is called with the right parameters.
+This type of testing is sometimes referred to as behavior testing.
+Behavior testing does not check the result of a function call, but instead checks that a function is called with the correct parameters.

-For detailed info about mocks you have [to read](https://en.wikipedia.org/wiki/Mock_object)
+For more detailed information about mocks, [read this](https://en.wikipedia.org/wiki/Mock_object)

 ---

-Here an small example to mock the class `TestClass`.
+Here an small example to mock the class `TestClass`:
 {% tabs mock-example %}
 {% tab mock-example Example Class %}
 ```ruby